-In August 2015 I released the book, Dovestone Hills, that coincided with the release of baa ram ewe’s Dovestone DK yarn.
-Up until now these patterns have only been available as part of the book but over the coming weeks I’ll be releasing the individual patterns one at a time!
+In August 2015 I released the book, Dovestone Hills, which coincided with the release of baa ram ewe’s Dovestone DK yarn.
+Up until now, these patterns have only been available as part of the book, but over the coming weeks, I’ll be releasing the individual patterns one at a time!

-So watch out for all the patterns, there will be a new one added ever couple of days!
+So watch out for all the patterns, there will be a new one added every couple of days!